 According to Buddhist literature, historians estimate that he was born in “Taxila”(Takshashila).

 Similarly, Jain writer “Hemchandra” written that he was born in the “Chanaka village” of the “Gola” region.
-According to Hemchandra’s literature, Chanakya was Dravidian means he was from the south of India.
+According to Hemchandra’s literature, Chanakya was Dravidian, which means he was from the south of India.

 |Parents||Father: According to some sources, “Chanak” should be his father’s name, Mother: Chaneshwari|